lazyppl-team/lazyppl/README.md

 Laziness appears to be a useful method for specifying non-parametric models.
 For example, we often use processes or infinite dimensional functions, and this is fine because only finite parts are explored in practice.

-The aim of this implementation is to demonstrate that it's possible to have first-class lazy structures in probabilistic programming.
+The aim of this implementation is to demonstrate that it is possible to have first-class lazy structures in probabilistic programming.
 For example, we have first-class

 * stochastic memoization: `memoize :: (a -> Prob b) -> Prob (a -> b)`
 * Gaussian processes: `wiener :: Prob (Double -> Double)`